Okm165/zkp_systems_workshops/4_air_constraints_design/README.md

 - Explain the role of an execution trace and an AIR in converting a computational claim into a verifiable algebraic statement.
 - Design and formulate boundary and transition constraints for a given state transition function using polynomials.
 - Construct a composition polynomial to probabilistically unify multiple constraints into a single low-degree assertion.
-- Articulate why an out-of-domain check is essential for soundness and how the DEEP composition polynomial is used to batch-verify evaluation proofs.
+- Explain why an out-of-domain check is essential for soundness and how the DEEP composition polynomial is used to batch-verify evaluation proofs.
 - Describe the final verification step that connects the DEEP proof back to the original trace and composition polynomial commitments.

 ---